wp-plugins/profile-builder/readme.txt

 10. Profile Builder Login Widget

 == Changelog ==
+= 2.2.6 =
+* Email Confirmation can now be disabled on WordPress multisite

 = 2.2.5 =
 * Fixed issue that prevented  the value 0 to be set as default value
 * Fixed xss vulnerability